-A remaining carbon budget can be estimated from calculating the amount of CO2 emissions consistent (given a certain value of TCRE) with an allowable additional amount of warming.
-Here, the allowable warming is the 1.5°C warming threshold minus the current warming taken as the 2006-2015 average, with a further amount removed to account for the estimated non-CO, temperature contribution to the remaining warming (Peters, 2016; Rogelj et al., 2016b).
-This assessment uses the TCRE range from AR5 WGI (Collins et al., 2013) supported by estimates of non-CO2 contributions that are based on published methods and integrated pathways (Friedlingstein et al., 2014a; Allen et al., 2016, 2018; Peters, 2016; Smith et al., 2018).
-Table 2.2 and Figure 2.3 show the assessed remaining carbon budgets and key uncertainties for a set of additional warming levels relative to the 2006-2015 period (see Supplementary Material 2.SM.1.1.2 for details).
-With an assessed historical warming of 0.87°C ± 0.12°C from 1850-1900 to 2006-2015 (Chapter 1, Section 1.2.1), 0.63°C of additional warming would be approximately consistent with a global mean temperature increase of 1.5°C relative to pre-industrial levels.
-For this level of additional warming, remaining carbon budgets have been estimated (Table 2.2, Supplementary Material 2.SM.1.1.2).
+A remaining carbon budget can be estimated from calculating the amount of $CO_2$ emissions consistent, given a certain value of TCRE, with an allowable additional amount of warming.
+Here, the allowable warming is the $1.5^{\circ}$ C warming threshold minus the current warming taken as the 2006-2015 average, with a further amount removed to account for the estimated non- $CO_2$ temperature contribution to the remaining warming (Peters, 2016; Rogelj et al., 2016b).
+This assessment uses the TCRE range from AR5 WGI (Collins et al., 2013) supported by estimates of non- $CO_2$ contributions that are based on published methods and integrated pathways (Friedlingstein et al., 2014a; Allen et al., 2016, 2018; Peters, 2016; Smith et al., 2018).
+Table 2.2 and Figure 2.3 show the assessed remaining carbon budgets and key uncertainties for a set of additional warming levels relative to the 2006-2015 period (see Annex 2.A.1.2 for details).
+With an assessed historical warming of $0.87^{\circ}$ C $\pm 0.12^{\circ}$ C from 1850-1900 to 2006-2015 (Section 1.2.1), $0.63^{\circ}$ C of additional warming would be approximately consistent with a global-mean temperature increase of $1.5^{\circ}$ C relative to preindustrial levels.
+For this level of additional warming, remaining carbon budgets have been estimated (Table 2.2, Annex 2.A.1.2).

-The remaining carbon budget calculation presented in the Table 2.2 and illustrated in Figure 2.3 does not consider additional Earth system feedbacks such as permafrost thawing.
-These are uncertain but estimated to reduce the remaining carbon budget by an order of magnitude of about 100 GtCO2 and more thereafter.
+The remaining carbon budget calculation presented in the Table 2.2 and illustrated in Figure 2.3 does not consider additional Earth-system feedbacks such as permafrost thawing.
+These are uncertain but estimated to reduce the remaining carbon budget by an order of magnitude of about 100 GtCO2.
 Accounting for such feedbacks would make the carbon budget more applicable for 2100 temperature targets, but would also increase uncertainty (Table 2.2 and see below).
-Excluding such feedbacks, the assessed range for the remaining carbon budget is estimated to be 840, 580, and 420 GtCO2 for the 33rd, 50th and, 67th percentile of TCRE, respectively, with a median non-CO2 warming contribution and starting from 1 January 2018 onward.
-Consistent with the approach used in the IPCC Fifth Assessment Report (IPCC, 2013b), the latter estimates use global near-surface air temperatures both over the ocean and over land to estimate global surface temperature change since preindustrial.
-The global warming from the pre-industrial period until the 2006-2015 reference period is estimated to amount to 0.97°C with an uncertainty range of about $\pm 0.1^{\circ}$ C (see Chapter 1, Section 1.2.1).
-Three methodological improvements lead to these estimates of the remaining carbon budget being about 300 GtCO, larger than those reported in Table 2.2 of the IPCC AR5 SYR (IPCC, 2014a) (medium confidence).
-The AR5 used 15 Earth System Models (ESM) and 5 Earth-system Models of Intermediate Complexity (EMIC) to derive an estimate of the remaining carbon budget.
-Their approach hence made implicit assumptions about the level of warming to date, the future contribution of non-CO2 emissions, and the temperature response to CO2 (TCRE).
-In this report, each of these aspects are considered explicitly.
-When estimating global warming until the 2006-2015 reference period as a blend of near-surface air temperature over land and sea-ice regions, and sea-surface temperature over open ocean, by averaging the four global mean surface temperature time series listed in Chapter 1 Section 1.2.1, the global warming would amount to 0.87°C ±0.1°C. Using the latter estimate of historical warming and projecting global warming using global near-surface air temperatures from model projections leads to remaining carbon budgets for limiting global warming to 1.5°C of 1080, 770, and 570 GtCO, for the 33rd, 50th, and 67th percentile of TCRE, respectively.
-Note that future research and ongoing observations over the next years will provide a better indication as to how the 2006-2015 base period compares with the long-term trends and might affect the budget estimates.
-Similarly, improved understanding in Earth system feedbacks would result in a better quantification of their impacts on remaining carbon budgets for 1.5°C and 2°C.
+Excluding such feedbacks, the assessed range for the remaining carbon budget is estimated to be 1100, 750, and 550 GtCO2 (rounded to the nearest 50 GtCO2) for the 33rd, 50th and, 67th percentile of TCRE, respectively, with a median non-CO2 warming contribution and starting from 1 January 2018 onward.
+Note that future research and ongoing observations over the next years will provide a better indication as to how the 2006-2015 base period compares with the long-term trends and might bias the budget estimates.
+Similarly, improved understanding in Earth-system feedbacks would result in a better quantification of their impacts on remaining carbon budgets for 1.5°C and 2°C.